-There was an tremendous rush of people to the West after the Revolutionary War.
+There was a tremendous rush of people to the West after the Revolutionary War.
 The state of Georgia immediately asserted her ownership to the immense region between the Chattahoochee River and the Mississippi River which included the future State of Alabama and began to make preparations for colonization.

 In 1785, a party of settlers set out into the wilds of Alabama to organize counties.
-First, they organized the portion all the portion of Alabama lying north of the Tennessee river into a county they named Houston after Governor John Houston of Georgia.
+First, they organized the portion all the portion of Alabama lying north of the Tennessee River into a county they named Houston after Governor John Houston of Georgia.
 Muscle Shoals was the first seat of government in this county.
-Houston did not remain a county for long due to slow immigration and the early settlers fear of the Indians in the wilds of Alabama.
+Houston did not remain a county for long due to slow immigration and the early settlers’ fear of the Indians in the wilds of Alabama.
 The settlement was abandoned and the party returned to Georgia.

 Land speculators organized

 Since it was difficult and dangerous for settlers to go alone to the newly acquired land, an excellent opportunity became available for land speculators to get control of large bodies of land, organize companies of people who wanted to migrate, and thus secure permanence and safety to the new settlements, and incidentally make huge profits on the land they sold to settlers.

 Four land companies in the state of Georgia in 1789 were organized for the purpose of buying from Georgia parts of the western territory of the United States.
 The land which they desired to obtain was in the neighborhood of the Yazoo River, and on that account, the companies were called Yazoo Companies.

 The United States government claimed all of the western territory, but Spain was still in actual possession of part of the Yazoo land so it was easy to persuade the Georgia legislature to sell any claim the state had in the land.
 The Yazoo Company succeeded in acquiring deeds to 14,400,000 acres for the insignificant price, $207,580.